KooiInc/es-string-fiddler/README.md

 **[DEMO](https://kooiinc.github.io/es-string-fiddler/Demo)**

 ## Exports
-The module exports three properties:
+The module exports four properties:
 - The default export instantiates the constructor, ready for use.
 - `$SFactory` is the factory to create the constructor.
 The factory It takes 3 parameters (as `Object`):